Steel producer boosts production with new multidrive

 16 May 2017

-The TATA Steel plant at Shotton has eliminated stoppages and cut the downtime of its steel slitting line by about five days a year following the installation of an ABB variable speed drives system.
+The TATA Steel plant at Shotton has eliminated cut downtime on its steel slitting line by about five days a year following installation of an ABB variable speed drives (VSD) system.

 The ABB multidrive, coordinated through a PLC, adjusts the speed of the uncoiler, slitter, tension unit and recoiler.
 This ensures correct speed and tension is maintained.
 The slitting line divides a coiled sheet of metal into smaller widths, before recoiling the sheets at the end of the production line.

 The previous multidrive solution, from another supplier, proved unreliable as spare parts were difficult to source and some control boards were suffering failures.
 Repairs were costly due to the labour required to diagnose the fault, source the spare parts and carry out the repair.

 Alun Davies, engineering manager for Steel Processing at Shotton, says: “The line had been in operation at Shotton for two and a half years after relocation from another plant.
 In that time, we suffered four major failures of the drive system and we were losing two to three days production for every failure.

 “We were concerned that we would have a major failure that we could not resolve, making the entire line permanently unusable.

 The multidrive solution needed to incorporate automatic diameter calculation as well as accurate tension control at all diameters to ensure a good quality coil.
 Diameter is calculated from the ratio between line speed and actual motor speed.